 If you have family members with the MEN1 syndrome, you might want to talk to your doctor about the pros and cons of getting tested for it.
 Although the gene that causes tumors in people with the MEN1 syndrome has been found, the results of genetic testing are not always clear cut so it is important that the test is done along with genetic counseling to help you make sense of the results.

 This disease often runs in families and is characterized by many neurofibromas (benign tumors that form in nerves under the skin and in other parts of the body).
 It is caused by defects in the NF1 gene.
-Some people with this condition also develop neuroendocrine tumors of the small intestines.
+Some people with this condition also develop carcinoid tumors of the small intestines.

 To find out more on being tested for genetic syndromes, see Genetic Testing: What You Need to Know.

 Carcinoid tumors are more common among African Americans than whites.
 Outcomes are also not as good for African Americans.
 Researchers do not yet know why.
 Carcinoid tumors are also slightly more common in women than men.